Alison Cope organises awards event to recognise the achievements of young people in alternative provision settings.

 Alison recognises the need for change.
 Her support has helped the community to broaden their views in the understanding of the mindset young people possess.

-The professionals who have helped in the positive development of these young people are also being recognised at the awards ceremony.
-By doing so, professionals are provided with the motivation needed to actively engage with their young aides.
+The professionals helped in the positive development of these young people.
 This helps to generate positive results in the development of their mental well-being and financial literacy.

 Aspire4U understands that there is a need for change on a grass-roots level.